 All traffic must turn right at the exit to Sardis Road.
 It is extremely unsafe to turn left at the exit.
-After turning right, you can use the turn at the corner.
+After turning right, you can use the turn at the corner if you need to go east on Sardis.